excaliburjs/Excalibur/site/docs/community/snippets/components-systems/basic-healthbar/index.md

 Make sure lifeBarSS is properly loaded before adding the component.

-You can customize position by changing the vec(0, -25) offset when creating the child actor.
+You can customize position by passing an optional vector to the component on creation.

 Works for any entity in your game.